Confidence Intervals for Descriptive Statistics

 • data = df_2021: This argument specifies the data frame to be analyzed.

-• prior = prior(normal(6.1, 1.3), class = "Intercept"): In our Bayesian model, we specify our initial beliefs or knowledge about the average depression severity scores using a prior distribution.
+• prior = prior(normal(6.1, 1.3), class = "Intercept"): In our Bayesian model, we specify our initial beliefs or knowledge about the average depression severity scores using a normal prior distribution.
 This argument sets these priors.
 Through the function normal(), the first argument (6.1) sets the mean of the proposed prior distribution and the second argument (1.3) sets the standard deviation of the proposed prior distribution).

 • family = gaussian(): This argument specifies a normal distribution for modeling the outcome in the 2021 data.